WilliamZekaiWang/Owl-Assignment/README.md

 # Owl-Assignments
-Script to remotely login to Western University's Online Learning Education Platform and see upcoming assignments in current courses
+Script to remotely login to Western University's Online Learning Education Platform and see upcoming assignments in current courses.

 Assignments will be displayed in the terminal and the amount of days/hours left to finish the assignment will be displayed as well

 # Installing and Running